High Oil Pressure – Main Causes and Treatment

 Dirty Oil Filter

 Most oil filters last about 3,000 miles, at which point you’ll need to replace them.
-As they accumulate debris, they become less effective.
-When too much has been collected, the flow of oil becomes restricted.
+As they accumulate debris, they become less efficient.
+When too much has been collected, the flow of oil becomes limited.

 A few symptoms of a dirty oil filter include sputter or metallic sounds, a drop in engine performance, or black, sooty exhaust.
 You can replace an oil filter yourself at home relatively easily, or you can hire a shop to do it for you for between $35 to $75.